Watch Now: Video critical of Gov. Stitt's handling of COVID-19 making the rounds

 The Oklahoma Hospital Association and Oklahoma State Medical Association both said they are not affiliated with the group.

-Former Sen. Ervin Yen, R-Oklahoma City, who is running against Stitt, said he was not affiliated with the group.
-Yen, a medical doctor, said he is running because he is not happy with how Stitt has handled COVID-19.
+Former state Sen. Ervin Yen, R-Oklahoma City, has announced that he will run against Stitt for governor in 2022.
+A medical doctor, he said he is running because he is not happy with how Stitt has handled COVID-19.
+However, he said said he is not affiliated with The Oklahoma Project.

-The Oklahoma Democratic Party has nothing to do with the video, said Alicia Andrews, chairwoman.
+Alicia Andrews, chairwoman of the Oklahoma Democratic Party, said the state party had nothing to do with the video.

 Likewise, the video was shared on the Facebook page of former Democratic Gov. David Walters, with the caption “Can Governor Kevin Stitt tell if a line is flat or not?
 You be the judge.
 Introducing The Oklahoma Project.
 More to come.
 Stay tuned.”